Kodylow/xmpp-bots/README.md

 ## Usage
 ### Run the Registration Script
-This script registers all the PPLX models as users on your XMPP server.
+This script registers all the models as users on your XMPP server.

 ```bash
 node registerModels.js